-In 2019, Equinix launched its eighth Sydney data centre, SY5, and completed expansion of its second Perth facility, PE2.
-With the opening of ME2, Equinix has a national footprint of 17 data centres across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane, with four in Melbourne.
+In 2019, Equinix launched its eighth Sydney data center, SY5, and completed expansion of its second Perth facility, PE2.
+With the opening of ME2, Equinix has a national footprint of 17 data centers across Melbourne, Sydney, Perth, Canberra, Adelaide and Brisbane, with four in Melbourne.

 "Five years ago, we entered the Melbourne market with our ME1 facility.
 In that short time, we now have four sites in two distinct campus locations across the city, containing a flourishing ecosystem that enables secure, high-speed, low-latency connections for our customers and partners," says Danskine.